About the Platform

 How this was built

-Each pillar adapts a proven implementation rather than inventing a new one: the United Kingdom's National Health Service (universal healthcare), Germany's Pflegeversicherung (long-term care insurance, operating since 1995), Germany's KiTa system (early childhood), Norway's Government Pension Fund Global (sovereign fund, twenty-five-plus-year track record).
+Each pillar adapts a proven implementation rather than inventing a new one: the United Kingdom's National Health Service (universal healthcare), Germany's Pflegeversicherung (long-term care insurance, operating since 1995), Germany's KiTa system (early childhood), Norway's Government Pension Fund Global (sovereign fund, thirty-plus-year track record).
 Adaptations preserve the structural logic that made the original work while accommodating the United States's federal structure.
 The substantiation document for each pillar shows the source implementation, the adaptation rationale, and the cost specification grounded in federal data.

-Work on the package began in May 2026 and continues through the iterative-hardening process.
+Work on the package began in April 2026 and continues through the iterative-hardening process.
 Drafting, audit-script development, and analytical scaffolding were assisted by AI tooling under sustained authorial direction; the architectural decisions and policy positions are Jason Robertson's.
 The technical-content review cycle initiated in v3.7.78 was completed in v3.7.93 (all thirteen items addressed across the v3.7.79-v3.7.93 iteration arc) and the platform has passed subsequent comprehensive hardening passes.
 The platform is in pre-launch state: substantive content is production-ready and audit-clean, but several operational decisions (hosting, governance, funding) remain tracked as open items in the Open Decisions Registry pending external consultation.
 The platform is presented as an architectural proposal for discussion and refinement, not as a finished political program.

 Authorship